 We are proudly South African and today employ in excess of sixty people.

 The company now trades as Heritage Craft Products.

-We are proud of our rich history and brand and will continue to manufacture and distribute quality “Genuine Heritage Craft Products” both nationally and internationally.
+We are proud of our rich history and brand and will continue to manufacture and distribute quality “Genuine Heritage Craft Products”.

 We invite you to and continue to:

 |Glass Paint & Liners||Acrylic Spray Paint|

 |Poster Paints & Specialty Paints||Water Based Varnish & Stains|

 |Fabric Paint||Decoupage Paper|